thenameisajay/Genie/README.md

 ## DOCS USED FOR DEVELOPMENT :

-See Learn.md for the docs used for development
+See Learn. md for the docs used for development